U.S. Route 84 in Alabama: Route description

-US 84, as well as unsigned SR 12, enter Alabama in south-central Choctaw County, near the small, unincorporated community of Isney.
+US 84, as well as unsigned SR 12, enters Alabama in south-central Choctaw County, near the small, unincorporated community of Isney.
 After curving through mostly forested land, meeting with several county roads along the way, it comes to its first intersection of note, that being its intersection with SR 17 in Silas.
 It then continues through more forested land and crosses the Tombigbee River into Clarke County, after which it immediately enters the city of Coffeeville, where it encounters an intersection with SR 69.
 The two highways travel concurrently through downtown Coffeeville, after which SR 69 splits off and heads south.

 US 84 continues eastward through Clarke County and reaches Grove Hill, where it encounters its first major intersection, a diamond interchange with the north-south traveling U.S. Route 43 (US 43).
 After exiting Grove Hill, US 84 passes through more unincorporated communities as it eventually crosses the Alabama River into Monroe County.
 10 miles later, US 84 passes just to the south of Monroeville, where State Routes 41 and 47 (SR 41/47) join it in a three-route concurrency.
 This concurrency continues until it reaches the town of Repton in Conecuh County, where SR 41 splits off to the south towards Brewton and Escambia County.